 Above at the launch: Creative writing tutor Amy Mackelden (left) and Independent Arts' project Manager Jessica Paine (right) with young writers whose work features in the book.
 Back row: Noah McAllister, Crystal Prince, David Jowitt, Ben Homes, Andrew Butcher.
 Front row: Eloise Preston, Sophie Downton, Jessie Mansell, Hannah Sothcott, Lorna Brownsword, Anastasia Wolfe.
 More photos of the event below.

-Explore magical realms, mythical creatures and Minecraft adventures in our creative writing workshops.
+They explored magical realms, mythical creatures and Minecraft adventures in our creative writing workshops.

 Read the report and evaluation for the Young Writers 2016 project here.